 - Low-key saturation function

-Here at Hyperactive Broadcast we’re thrilled by Sony’s news and can’t wait to get out hands on the new camera, which is set for release this summer.
+Here at Gravity Media (as Hyperactive Broadcast) we’re thrilled by Sony’s news and can’t wait to get out hands on the new camera, which is set for release this summer.